Diabetes & Pregnancy: 5 Things I’ll Do Differently During My 2nd Pregnancy

 1. I won’t get stressed over imperfect blood sugars.

 Maintaining an A1C at or below 6.0 percent was a very new thing to me before my first pregnancy, back in 2014 to 2015.
-I’d really never tried to get it much lower than 6.5 percent—especially without having a CGM.
+I’d really never tried to get it much lower than 6.5 percent—especially without having a continuous glucose monitor (CGM).
 I never felt there was a reason to do so and didn’t really know what I’d do differently to achieve it.

 But those nine months (and the six months I prepared for my first pregnancy) taught me so much about achieving and maintaining an A1C at or below 6.0 percent that it’s now my new normal.
 (Thank you, CGM technology!)
 I don’t mean that to sound as if I’m some sort of genius; I simply changed my personal standards and a few tiny habits.
 I didn’t go crazy obsessing about every blood sugar and I didn’t eat an ultra-strict low-carb diet, either.